mmikhasenko/LM-Notes-HadronPhysics/Lectures/2024-Lecture-05-small-blocks.md

 **Example of Kinematic Variables:**
 Give an example of these sets of variables.
-We've got one from Hendrik.
 Everyone should get their favorite.
-Ilya, what's your favorite?

 - **S, S and T.**
 No, not a single pair.
 These sets.
 We need two variables to describe the process.